EvertonTomalok/blockchain_simulator/README.md

 ## License

-This project is for educational purposes.
+This project is for educational purposes and study case.
 Feel free to use and modify as needed.

 ## Contributing

-This is just a study case.
+This is a study case project.
 Please feel free to submit pull requests or open issues for improvements and bug fixes.